What is Home and Contents Insurance?

 - Take photos or videos of the damage before any clean-up or temporary repairs.

-- Contact your insurer as soon as reasonably possible.
+- Contact your insurer and adviser as soon as reasonably possible.

 - Keep all receipts for any temporary repairs or accommodation costs.